safetyforsingapore/safetyforsingapore.github.io/index.md

 3. To accuse Harvey of having committed rape "using her medical-grade dildo, since she has admitted on police records to using such dildos in the past to pee in public."
 However, Attorney General [Lucien Wong](#lucien-wong) "didn't think the story would hold up in Court from a psychological perspective, and even the Serious Sexual Crime Branch (SSCB) might be rather suspicious."
 Scrapped.
 4. "To use NEETs [Not in Education, Employment, or Training] indirectly recruited through the Faith Community Baptist Church's (FCBC) Digital Wellness programme to create accounts and profiles under Harvey's name and pester girls to have sex till they get fed up and file police reports against Harvey for harassment".
 Began on 5 June 2023, and one police report was lodged within a week.

-### Operation Werewolf
-* **Lune Loh** had participated in the [#FixSchoolsNotStudents protest](https://www.straitstimes.com/singapore/courts-crime/three-people-arrested-for-protesting-outside-ministry-of-education) outside the Ministry of Education headquarters in Singapore on 26 January 2021, and is otherwise a visible trans activist.
-[Operation Werewolf](https://victimsofmalice.com/operation-louve-garoul/) aimed to punish her for her activism.
-* An accuser (whom Lune has never met) filed a rape report against Lune, and it was escalated to the Serious Sexual Crime Branch (SSCB), who were not privy to Operation Werewolf.
-* On the instruction of contacts from Faith Community Baptist Church (FCBC), the accuser went to the Institute of Mental Health (IMH) and was diagnosed with PTSD by a psychiatrist participating in Operation Werewolf to bolster the credibility of the rape accusation.
-* However, the accuser has since been apprehended for multiple drug offences, bringing the credibility of their testimony against Lune into question.
-* Operation Werewolf has thus **failed**.

 ### Operation Louve-Garoul
 * The Witherspoon Institute learned from the failure of Operation Werewolf in Singapore, and have determined that if they try something against Lune in Singapore, there is an at least 50% chance it will fail.
 Therefore, they will carry out this operation in the U.K., where Lune is currently studying for her Master's.
 * [Operation Louve-Garoul](https://victimsofmalice.com/operation-louve-garoul/) is the U.K. version of Operation Werewolf, spearheaded by a minor political party in the U.K., Plaid Gristnogol Cymru (a.k.a. the Welsh Christian Party), whose leaders are in contact with two people in CanaVox's reading group in Brighton.
-* Two child false victims have been found, to claim that they were groomed by Lune to sexually penetrate her.
+* Two child false victims in Surrey have been found, to claim that they were groomed by Lune to sexually penetrate her.
   * The two children are known to have had prior carnal connection with adults (suspected to be clergy), but the parents intend to claim Lune as the perpetrator.
 * The parents of one of the false victims made a police report against Lune on 15 June 2023.
 * The goal is to get Lune charged with child sexual abuse, which is a serious enough to force her to live in Approved Premises (AP) while awaiting trial.